AlphaNext/TensorFlow-for-Production/TF-Inference-CPP/README.md

 ## 0) compile tensorflow C++ API from source, see ---> [Installation.md](Installation.md)

-## 1) prepare your model.pb file and see the input and output tensor name of you pb model
+## 1) prepare your model.pb file and see the input and output tensor name of your pb model

 ## 2) this software [Netron](https://github.com/lutzroeder/netron) could help you see pb model's tensor name